Connect with others who understand.

 MyMSTeam Members Describe Painful Altered Sensations

 Many members of MyMSTeam have described painful paresthesia, like burning, shocking, and stabbing sensations.
 They might arrive out of the blue, or they could be triggered by an outside factor.
-One type of paresthesia is called allodynia, which is a pain caused by something that does not normally create pain — like a rough fabric or a light touch.
-Another type of paresthesia is called dysesthesia, meaning a painful abnormal sensation that usually occurs in the legs or abdomen of people with MS.
+One type of paresthesia is called allodynia.
+This pain is caused by something that doesn’t normally create pain — like a rough fabric or a light touch.
+Another type of paresthesia is called dysesthesia.
+This term describes a painful abnormal sensation that usually occurs in the legs or abdomen of people with MS.

 One member discussed the invisible bruise sensation: “I noticed about a week ago that my lower legs around my calf are sore to the touch,” they explained.
 “The best way I can describe it is the type of pain you feel when you’ve bumped into something and get a really bad bruise.
 But I don’t remember bumping into anything, and my skin isn’t bruised at all!”